Founding of the Civil Service Association of Canada

 Protecting Canadian Coast Guard Services

 The Canadian Coast Guard announced its intention to close a few bases across Canada to cut its budget.
 UCTE launched a campaign to try and save these strategic and important locations.
-It led an occupation of the closed Kitsilano Coat Guard Base joined by BC labour leaders in solidarity and supported by a wide section of the community.
+It led an occupation of the closed Kitsilano Coast Guard Base joined by BC labour leaders in solidarity and supported by a wide section of the community.
 The base finally reopened in 2016 after a four-year fight by the membership.
 UCTE was also successful in keeping the Marine Rescue Coordination Centre in Quebec City open as well as have the MRCC reinstated in St. John’s.

 Saving the Port of Churchill